delta/codecharacter-docs-2022/docs/AttackerDetails.md

 </div>

-## Ali
+## Ash
-Ali the cybord has a keen understanding of AI and hence have been able to evolve into having a strong resistance to AI forces.
+Ash the cybord has a keen understanding of AI and hence have been able to evolve into having a strong resistance to AI forces.
 The following are its stats:

 <div style={{ display: `flex`, justifyContent: `space-between` }}>